zzaimeche/saltwikiclone/Home.md

   **Don't** `git cherry-pick --allow-empty`, this will add empty commits.
 Rather do `git reset` followed by `git cherry-pick --continue`.

+* `git format-patch v2015.8.4`
+  to generate the new patches files in order to review them.
+  Sometimes, especially when changes are done upstream in the same area of code, it might happen that Git automagically resolves a conflict and produces an invalid patch, which contains only some parts of the original patch, and maybe it should no be applied.
+  It's interesting to review all new patches in order to detect some inconsistency and if they are still applying.

+  If necessary, we could **drop** invalid patches with: `git rebase -i v2015.8.4` and marking them with **drop**

 * `git push opensuse openSUSE-2015.8.4`
   to push the new branch to opensuse